QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_1.rst

 Concluding Remarks
 ========================

-In this lecture  XXXX,  we study a decentralized version of an economy with exactly the same technology and preference structure as deployed here.
+In :doc:`Cass-Koopmans Competitive Equilibrium <cass_koopmans_2>`,  we study a decentralized version of an economy with exactly the same technology and preference structure as deployed here.

 In that lecture, we replace the  planner of this lecture with Adam Smith's **invisible hand**